On the Upsilon invariant and satellite knots: Introduction

-\end{definition} That is, a knot $K$ is $\Upsilon$--simple if $\Upsilon_K$ has at most one singularity; if there is a singularity it occurs at $t=1$.
-Specifically, $K$ is $\Upsilon$--simple if $\Upsilon_K$ is determined entirely by $\tau(K)$.
-There are several known families of $\Upsilon$--simple knots, e.g.\ quasi-alternating knots~\cite[Theorem $1.14$]{OzStipSz14}, knots with $g_c(K)=1$ (see Proposition~\ref{prop:concgenusone}), including, as we saw above, Whitehead doubles and generalized Whitehead doubles (see Corollary~\ref{cor:genwhiteheaddoubles}), which are often topologically slice.
-Moreover, $\Upsilon$--simple knots form a subgroup of $\mathcal{C}$.
+\end{proposition} Moreover, we explain why $\Upsilon$ can never be used to show the linear independence of an infinite family of winding number zero satellites with a fixed pattern.

 For a knot $K$, let $\gamma_4(K)$ denote the minimum first Betti number of a smoothly embedded, connected, compact, possibly non-orientable surface bounded by $K$ in $B^4$.
 The quantity $\gamma_4$ is called the \textit{smooth 4--dimensional crosscap number} of $K$.
-In~\cite[Theorem $2$]{Bat14}, Batson showed that the smooth 4--dimensional crosscap number of torus knots can be arbitrarily large.
-More recently in~\cite[Corollary $1.4$]{OzStipSz15} Ozsv\'{a}th--Stipsicz--Szab\'{o} showed that the smooth 4--dimensional crosscap number of connected sums of $T_{3,4}$ is arbitrarily large.
-To add to these results, as a corollary of Proposition~\ref{prop:whiteheaddoubles}, we show that the smooth 4--dimensional crosscap number of topologically slice knots can also get arbitrarily large.
-This is obtained by noting, via~\cite{OzStipSz15}, that for a topologically slice $\Upsilon$--simple knot $K$, $\lvert \tau(K)\rvert \leq \gamma_4(K)$.
+In~\cite[Theorem $2$]{Bat14}, Batson showed that $\gamma_4$ of torus knots can be arbitrarily large.
+More recently in~\cite[Corollary $1.4$]{OzStipSz15} Ozsv\'{a}th--Stipsicz--Szab\'{o} showed that $\gamma_4$ of connected sums of $T_{3,4}$ is arbitrarily large.
+The following corollary of Proposition~\ref{prop:whiteheaddoubles} adds to these results.